 - Master’s or Bachelor’s Degree in a related field.
 (Clinical supervision for MSWs may be available for up to 1200 hours.)

 - Associate’s degree, Certified Alcohol and Drug Abuse Counselor, or Community Health Worker certificates considered

 - Previous case management and outreach experience may be substituted for educational degrees.

 - Experience working with people with mental illness, addiction issues, and/or homelessness.

 - Experience working with individuals with multiple diagnoses who may have multiple barriers (i.e. mental illness, substance use, access to care, and chronic medical conditions).

-- Desire to work with homeless populations in their communities, including encampments, shelters, transitional housing, etc.
+- Desire to work with homeless populations in their communities, including encampments, family shelters, transitional housing, etc.